Q. How is the National Standings list calculated?

 Q. Why don't I see any results on the Player Profile?

-Please note that only junior tournament results are currently available in the Player Profile.
-Adult players, new players, and those players who have not played a junior tournament in the past 52 weeks will wee "No Results."
+New players, and those players who have not played a junior tournament in the past 52 weeks will show "No Results."

 If you believe you should have junior tournament results and do not see any, or if you believe the results shown are incomplete or incorrect, please fill out this form with the player's information and a description of the issue.